Jacob Adriaensz Backer

 Perhaps this portrait of a woman in an armchair by Backer seemed more attractive to the sitter mentioned by Sandrart than the portraits by Frans Hals of her Haarlem contemporaries, the Voogt sisters, and that is why she travelled to Amsterdam for her portrait to be done.

 Jacob Adriaensz Backer (1608 – 27 August 1651) was a Dutch Golden Age painter.
 He produced about 140 paintings in twenty years, including portraits, religious subjects, and mythological paintings.
 In his style, he was influenced by Wybrand de Geest, Rubens and Abraham Bloemaert.
 He is also noted for his drawings of male and female nudes.

 Biography

-Backer was born in Harlingen, Netherlands, but his father moved in 1611 to Amsterdam, after his wife died.
+Backer was born in Harlingen, Netherlands, but his father moved to Amsterdam in 1611, after his wife had died.
 The family lived on Nieuwendijk near the harbour.
 Between 1627 and 1633 he and Govert Flinck, both Mennonites, were pupils of Lambert Jacobsz in Leeuwarden, a mennonite teacher, father of Abraham Lambertsz van den Tempel, painter of religious work, and after moving to Amsterdam, a neighbor.
 In 1633 Backer returned to Amsterdam, and probably worked for Hendrick Uylenburgh.
 Backer never married, never bought a house, and might have lived with his brother or nephew Adriaen Backer, who also became a portrait painter.
 He died in Amsterdam, in his early forties.